 SIP Trunks can be provisioned at a much quicker time scale than waiting for an Openreach appointment.

-Channels can be increased or decreased quickly when needed.
+Lines can be easily increased or decreased quickly when needed.